-As tempting as it is to copy and paste that image on your blog or elsewhere, and perhaps even manipulate it for your purposes, you need to consider copyright law before doing so.
+As tempting as it is to copy and paste that image or photograph on your website, in your electronic book or elsewhere, and perhaps even manipulate it for your purposes, you need to consider copyright law before doing so.

 Google is a search engine that helps you locate content such as images, photos and other content.
-It isn’t a content depository.
 Google search engine is not a collection of public domain or copyright-free works.
 Google directs you to images and photos and other online content according to your search criteria.
 Once you find that perfect image or photo, you must treat that image like any other content you find online.

 Assume that Online Content is Protected by Copyright